mailtoarunkumarav/AI_ML_Utilities/README.md

 # AI_ML_Utilities
-Basic utilities for machine learning regression and classification
+Basic utilities for machine learning regression and classification.
+Works in Default environments [Work In Progress]